ChrstphrHll/npc_gen/students/Olivus Ondabrar.md

 ---
 # Olivus Ondabrar
 ### Description
-- Halfling Wizard from Magmus Centerhold
+- Halfling Wizard from Floating Island
 - 3rd year Assault student in Fiesn
 - long wavy grey hair that's messy, Hazel eyes, and Tan skin
 - Is Prudent and Dirty, and has Wisdom as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes